bigchaindb/kyber/README.md

 We'll be monitoring the performance of our kyber network.

-The logs will be available as assets - and we're curious to see how much data will be produced during the hackaton.
+The logs will be available as assets - and we're curious to see how much data will be produced during the hackathon.

 Stay Tuned!